 Every island in Hawaii has incredible hiking trails.
 Perhaps the most iconic hikes in all of Hawaii is the Kalalau Trail on Kauai.

-As someone who’s hiked in Hawaii unprepared, then went back and hiked more prepared, I know how important the right hiking gear is.
+As someone who’s hiked in Hawaii unprepared, then went back and hiked more prepared, I can say hiking gear is essential for comfort and safety.
 So whether you’re going for leisurely hike or a more challenging one, packing hiking gear will make your experience spectacular!

 - Reusable water bottles